give-me-data/Tinder-Photo-Bot-/README.md

 request_iter * 15 Accounts = Accounts

-A test with request_iter = 20 result in more than 1 gb Photos (2k files)
+A test with request_iter = 20 results in more than 1 GB Photos (2k files)